-Pain in the knee can be the result of a condition that has developed over time, due to overuse, or from the occurrence of a recent sports injury, such as a meniscus tear or dislocated kneecap.
+Pain in the knee can result from a condition that has developed over time due to overuse or from the occurrence of a recent sports injury, such as a meniscus tear or dislocated kneecap.
 In some circumstances, and if not identified early, conditions such as knee arthritis may create extreme bone and joint discomfort, making knee surgery, such as knee replacement, total knee arthroplasty, or knee arthroscopy, viable options to relieving your pain.

 If you are experiencing any of the following symptoms of knee pain, it’s important to seek treatment as soon as possible before your knee injury or condition worsens.

 - A popping or snapping noise in or around the knee

 - Feeling like your knee gave out while walking, running, jumping, or turning